flicstar/flicstar.github.io/_posts/2022-06-30-tw-listens.md

 featured_image_thumbnail: https://brianakdesigns.com/wp-content/uploads/2020/02/Unicorn-Headphones-8.jpg
 featured_image: https://brianakdesigns.com/wp-content/uploads/2020/02/Unicorn-Headphones-8.jpg
 ---

-I'm pleased that there is an ever-increasing amount of content being created by tech writers for tech writers.

 Here is a round-up of some podcasts (and one YouTuber) that I'm particularly enjoying right now.